bow-simulation/virtualbow/README.md

 # About

-Bow Simulator is a software tool for bow and arrow physics simulation.
+VirtualBow is a software tool for simulating the statics and dynamics of bow and arrow.
-It allows users to design virtual bows and simulate their static and dynamic performance.
 Results include things like deformation, draw curve, material stresses, arrow velocity, degree of efficiency and more.

 Visit http://bow-simulator.org for more information about the project.

 # License

-Bow Simulator is licensed under the GNU General Public License v3.0.
+VirtualBow is licensed under the GNU General Public License v3.0.

 # Contributing

-1. Fork this repository on GitLab and create a new branch from `develop`
+1. Fork this repository and create a new branch from `develop`
-2. Implement and commit your changes on your new branch
+2. Implement and commit your changes on this new branch
-3. Create a merge request back to the `develop` branch of this repository.
-Add a short summary of the changes and [link any relevant issues](https://docs.gitlab.com/ce/user/project/issues/crosslinking_issues.html).
+3. Create a merge request back to the `develop` branch of this repository
-4. Your changes will be reviewed as soon as possible
+4. Your changes will be reviewed and merged as soon as possible

 # Build instructions

-Bow Simulator is built with CMake.
+VirtualBow is built with CMake.
 The instructions below use the Qt-Creator IDE, which has built-in CMake support.
 This is however not strictly necessary, you can just as well run CMake yourself.

-The first build may take an hour or longer, depending on your hardware.
-This is because some necessary external dependencies will be downloaded and compiled first (see `CMakeLists.txt` for details).

-The instructions below mention exact version numbers for all the tools and libraries used.
+The instructions below mention exact version numbers for all the tools and libraries.
-These aren't strict requirements, just a reference for how the official releases were built.
+These aren't strict requirements however, just a reference for how the official releases were built.

 ## Windows